rundeck-plugins/nexus-step-plugins/README.md

 The vagrant sub folder contains a multi-machine configuration using Nexus, Jenkins and Rundeck as a pipeline infrastructure.

+The toolchain moves an simple webapp from build (jenkins), to publish (nexus), then deploy (rundeck).

+Rundeck contains a set of plugins and jobs that check for artifacts in the nexus repo and deploys them, recording their locations to the Rundeck resource model.

 See some [screenshots](vagrant/docs/index.md).

 ## Configuration properties